A Peek Inside Our Group Coaching Program

 In session three, we're going to shift to talking about outreach and influencers.
 You'll learn how to find an audience that's already built and then invite that audience over to you and your email list.
 We'll talk about how to find the right influencers (it involves knowing who your ideal readers are) and I’ll show you how to do the research.
 (Note: If you’ve already got a website and mailing list and just want to grow the heck out of it, check out my Outreach Intensive instead of this program.)

 In session four, we're going to continue talking about influencers.
 Now that we have some candidates, I’ll talk about how to find the right ask.
 I’ll tell you how to pitch someone in a way that is not icky.
 We don't want it to be icky for you and we don't want it to be icky for the influencer.
 This is all about building long-lasting relationships and connections.
 I'll even give you a recipe you can use to make your own, customized pitch.

 Session 5: Your content plan

 In session five we're going to talk about content.
-The material you put out into the world helps people know if you're the type of writer who has a book they might want to read.
-We'll talk about what kind of content to put out, and what channel to use to publish it.
+Simply put, content is anything you put out into the world that helps people know if they’ll like you and your books.
+We'll talk about what kind of content you need and how to decide what channel to use to publish it.

 Session 6: Putting it all together

-In the sixth session we will talk about putting it all together.
+In the sixth session we’ll put it all together.
 I’ll share examples of what the Connection System looks like when it’s up and rolling and what can it do for you.